aldo-g/obsidian-llm-test/README.md

 # Obsidian Test Plugin

 Test your knowledge with AI-generated questions based on your Obsidian notes.
-This plugin helps you study more effectively by creating contextually relevant questions from your notes and providing instant feedback on your answers.
+This plugin helps you study more effectively by creating contextually relevant questions from your notes and providing instant feedback on your answers, using various Large Language Models.

 ## Features

-- **AI-Generated Questions**: Automatically create test questions based on your notes using OpenAI
+- **AI-Generated Questions**: Automatically create test questions based on your notes using multiple LLM providers:
+  - OpenAI (GPT-3.5, GPT-4, GPT-4o)
+  - Anthropic Claude (Claude 3 Opus, Sonnet, Haiku, Claude 3.5 Sonnet)
+  - Mistral AI (Tiny, Small, Medium, Large)
+  - Google Gemini (Pro, 1.5 Pro, 1.5 Flash)
+  - DeepSeek (Chat, Coder)
 - **Knowledge Assessment**: Test your understanding with customized questions at different difficulty levels
 - **Instant Feedback**: Get immediate feedback on your answers
 - **Score Tracking**: Track your progress with detailed scoring